snatakSneha/sprint-00/ubuntu-operating-system-concepts/readme.md

 | networking | Network configuration management | Enabled        |
 | apache2    | Web server (manual installation) | Optional       |

 ---

+## Frequently Asked Questions (FAQ)

+#### 1. Is Ubuntu good for beginners?
+Yes.
+Ubuntu is considered one of the most beginner-friendly Linux distributions due to its graphical interface, community support, and simplicity.

+#### 2. What is the difference between Ubuntu Desktop and Server?
+- **Ubuntu Desktop** includes a GUI (GNOME) and is designed for personal computers.
+- **Ubuntu Server** is headless (no GUI by default) and optimized for performance and network services.

+#### 3. How is software installed on Ubuntu?
+Software can be installed using:
+- APT commands (`sudo apt install`)
+- Snap commands (`sudo snap install`)
+- GUI tools like Ubuntu Software Center or Synaptic

+#### 4. What is systemd in Ubuntu?
+Systemd is the default init system and service manager in Ubuntu.
+It handles system boot and manages services (daemons) using `systemctl`.

+#### 5. What are Snap packages and how are they different from APT?
+Snap packages are containerized, isolated apps with bundled dependencies.
+They are cross-distribution, auto-updating, and managed via `snapd`, whereas APT is used for traditional `.deb` packages tied to the system.

+#### 6. Can Ubuntu be used for programming and DevOps?
+Yes.
+Ubuntu supports a wide range of programming languages, tools (Python, Java, Git, Docker, etc.), and DevOps frameworks (Jenkins, Ansible, Kubernetes).

+---

 ## Conclusion